idelahoz/acts_as_crazy/README.md

   end
 ```

-then whenever you call a method in an instance of that class you'll get random errors:
+then whenever you call a method in an instance of that class you'll get random errors with facts about Chuck Norris:

 ```
-  Foo.some_method
+[10] pry(main)>Foo.some_method
+ActsAsCrazy::CrazyError: Sorry, I'm crazy.
+Did you know that Chuck Norris doesn't delete files, he blows them away.
 ```

 ## Development